 Artist Gallery Talk

-Location|Special Exhibition Room
+Location | Special Exhibition Room

-Admission|Free (Museum admission required)
+Admission | Free (Museum admission fee required)

 Ryo Miyasaka (Contemporary Artist)

-Born in 1950 in Suwa City, Nagano Prefecture.In 1971, he entered Takamatsu Jiro’s studio as part of its first cohort.
-The following year, he studied abroad at California Institute of the Arts (CalArts), where he was taught by Allan Kaprow, the proponent of “Happenings.”
-Kaprow challenged him to question his own origins.
-Realizing that for someone born into a farming family, this lay in “agriculture,” he implemented the “A Fire Festival” that same year, using slash-and-burn farming techniques to demonstrate the cycle of nature.After returning to Japan in 1974, he created numerous paintings depicting maps where the earth’s colors were painted according to elevation.
-In recent years, he has also developed series such as “Plant Characters,” where he cultivates plants into the shapes of characters and consumes them.
-Major exhibitions include “Existing Expression – Its Context and Suwa: Yutaka Matsuzawa, Toshiko Tatsuno, Ryo Miyasaka, Yoshiro Negishi” (2016, Chino City Museum of Art),”Pouring Water into the Tenryū River” (2022, Nakagawa Village Art Museum), “Happening: Remade – Miyasaka Ryōsaku, Age 74, The Body” (2024, Matsumoto Art Center), and “50 Years of Painting Expression: Reflections from Shinshū” (2025, Nagano Prefectural Museum of Art).
+Born in 1950 in Suwa City, Nagano Prefecture.In 1971, he enrolled as a member of the first class at Jiro Takamatsu’s studio.
+The following year, he studied abroad at the California Institute of the Arts (CalArts), where he studied under Allan Kaprow, the proponent of “Happenings.”
+When Kaprow asked him about his origins, he realized that, having been born into a farming family, his roots lay in “agriculture.”
+That same year, he staged *A Fire Festival*, which used slash-and-burn farming techniques to demonstrate the cycle of nature.After returning to Japan in 1974, he produced numerous map-like paintings in which he applied different colors to the earth depending on elevation.
+In recent years, he has also developed the “Plant Letters” series, in which he grows plants into the shapes of characters and then eats them.
+Major exhibitions include “Expression as It Is: Its Context and Suwa—Yutaka Matsuzawa, Toeko Tatsuno, Ryosaku Miyasaka, and Yoshiro Negishi” (2016, Chino City Museum of Art),“Pouring Water into the Tenryu River” (2022, Nakagawa Village Art Museum), “Happening: Re-creation—Ryosaku Miyasaka, Age 74: The Body” (2024, Matsumoto Art Center), and “Reflecting from Shinshu: 50 Years of Pictorial Expression” (2025, Nagano Prefectural Museum of Art).

-Sawaragi Noe (Art Critic)
+Noi Sawaragi (Art Critic)

-Began critical activities centered on art in the late 1980s.
-Major publications include Simulationism (expanded edition, Chikuma Gakugei Bunko), Post-Art Theory (25th Yoshida Hidekazu Award), and Earthquake Art Theory (2017 Arts Selection Award, Minister of Education, Culture, Sports, Science and Technology Prize; all published by Bijutsu Shuppansha).*Japan, Contemporary, Art* (Chikuma Gakugei Bunko) and *War and the World’s Fair* (Kodansha Gakujutsu Bunko) were released in paperback last summer.
-Following these two, the third volume of her earthquake trilogy, the long-form critique *Art in the End Times: For the Coming Non-Humanity* (Bijutsu Shuppansha), was published last December.Guest curator for exhibitions including “Anomaly” (Röntgen Art Institute), “Japan Year Zero” (Art Tower Mito), and “Heisei Art: Fragments and Debris 1989-2019” (Kyocera Museum of Art, Kyoto).
+She began her career as a critic, focusing primarily on art, in the late 1980s.
+Her major works include *Simulationism* (Expanded Edition, Chikuma Gakugei Bunko), *Post-Art Theory* (25th Hidekazu Yoshida Prize), and *Earthquake Art Theory* (2017 Minister of Education, Culture, Sports, Science and Technology Award for the Arts; all published by Bijutsu Shuppansha), among many others.*Japanese Contemporary Art* (Chikuma Gakugei Bunko) and *War and the World’s Fair* (Kodansha Gakujutsu Bunko) were released in paperback last summer, and *Art of the End Times: For the Coming Non-Humanity* (Bijutsu Shuppansha)—a long-form critical essay and the third volume of the “Earthquake Trilogy” following the previous two—was published last December.As a guest curator, he has participated in exhibitions such as “Anomaly” (Röntgen Art Institute), “Japan Year Zero” (Art Tower Mito), and “Heisei Art: Ephemera and Debris 1989–2019” (Kyocera Museum of Art, Kyoto).

-photo by Fujita Ryuhei
+Photo by Ryuhei Fujita

 Guest Curator: Noi Sawaragi (Art Critic)

-Vol.2 Saturday, September 9, 2023 – Sunday, November 5, 2023
+Vol. 2: Saturday, September 9, 2023 – Sunday, November 5, 2023

 Artist: Yu Matsumoto